TheEdoRan/next-safe-action/packages/website/docs/migration-from-v3-to-v4.md

 - Reorganized callbacks arguments for `onSuccess` and `onError`:
   - from `onSuccess(data, reset, input)` to `onSuccess(data, input, reset)`
   - from `onError(error, input, reset)` to `onError(error, input, reset)`
-- `useOptimisticAction` before just required a safe action and an initial optimistic state.
+- `useOptimisticAction` just required a safe action and an initial optimistic state before.
 Now it requires a `reducer` function too, that determines the behavior of the optimistic state update when the `execute` function is called.
-Also, now only one input is required by `execute`.
-The same input passed to the actual safe action is now also passed to the `reducer` function, as the second argument (`action`).
+Also, now only one input argument is required by `execute`, instead of two.
+The same input passed to the actual safe action is now passed to the `reducer` function too, as the second argument (`action`).
+More information about this hook can be found [here](/docs/usage-from-client/hooks/useoptimisticaction).

 ### Types